[Excerpted and reprinted with permission from Jewschool.com (12/26/24). A postscript from the author follows below.]

 In some ways, my piece in Jewschool didn’t change anything.
 But it changed everything for me, because it opened so many pained conversations and brought forth emails from all over the world from Jews who wanted me to know they felt this way, too.
 “I’ve been sobbing for 10 minutes,” a Reform rabbi texted me after reading it.
 “Every word echoed so much of my own emotions and reactions to the ongoing horror and our Jewish community’s hillul Hashem.”
 I still weep in shul sometimes or get so uncomfortable I need to leave the room.
 I am not as lonely as I felt last fall and winter, knowing that many Jews praying in many types of communities do so in anguish at the violence in which we’ve all been enlisted.

-But the carnage escalates and accelerates, and the Jewish institutional party line is monstrous in the face of mass murder and starvation, and I’m not sure all that crying in shul, especially in the many shuls outside our Reconstructionist movement where they pray for the IDF and name only murdered Jews, really matters.
+But the carnage escalates and accelerates, and the Jewish institutional party line is monstrous in the face of mass murder and starvation, and I’m not sure all that crying in shul, especially in the many shuls outside the Reconstructionist movement where they pray for the IDF and name only murdered Jews, really matters.

 Over this time between Hanukkah and Shavuot, I’ve seen some meaningful shifts in Jewish communities and had many heartfelt conversations.
 I still cannot square the way my religious community is showing up in general, the grotesque and unrelenting horrors our institutions have become party to without real protest.